how to jump higher in beach volleyball-increase your vertical jump for beach volleyball

 We’re getting strong.
 We’re maxing out our deadlifts, our cleans, our squats.
 Then April and May roll around, and there’s a slight shift.
 We’re still developing max strength and power, though now the focus is more on power.
 We’re decreasing the weight a bit to move the weight faster, more explosively.
 We’re training our bodies to push large amounts of weight as quickly as we can.

 “If you can move a bunch of weight, and you can move it as fast as possible, guess what?
-All that energy is going to the ground and it’s taking off,” Burik said.
+You'll have lift-off” Burik said.
 “Once you’re able to generate fast, speed, now we’re rocking.
 It’s everything.”

 Now we’re rocking.
 We’re rolling.
 Now it’s June, tournament season, the meat of our schedule.
 Now we’re focused on nothing but power and speed.
 Because we’re training on the sand more, competing more, we’ve dropped our weight lifting regimen to once, maybe twice per week.